New Patient Special: Exams, X-Rays, & Consultation $79

 We can correct it at the source.

 In a healthy chewing system, muscles are stable, jaw joints are relaxed, and teeth are practically unworn.
-With Bioesthetic Dentistry, the goal is to return the chewing system to full health by getting the jaw into the correct position and the bite properly aligned.
+With Bioesthetic Dentistry, the goal is to return the chewing system to full health by moving the jaw into the correct position so the bite is properly aligned.

-With the optimum position of the jaw and bite now established, Dr. Ang is ready to go ahead with the permanent handling of your painful symptoms.
-This can be as simple as making your teeth longer with the bonding of dental composite material.
-Treatment can also include orthodontics to reposition your teeth and/or your jaw, or the use of crowns to lengthen or reposition teeth.
-In severe and rare cases, jaw surgery might be needed.
+Once the optimum position of the jaw and bite is achieved, Dr. Ang may elect to provide additional treatments to treat your TMD, such as lengthening your teeth with dental bonding, using orthodontics to reposition your teeth and/or jaw, or the use of dental crowns to lengthen or reposition your teeth.